 The Prison Health and Rights Consortium was initiated in 2018 by the European Prison Litigation Network and the Eurasian Network of People who Use Drugs (ENPUD) building on the general consideration that in order to promote and defend the right of people in prisons of Europe to access rights and health care services a dedicated advocacy approach is needed which takes into account the particular isolation of prisoners and the realities of the penitentiary systems.

-The Consortium will reform in 2022 with EPLN, the Russian-speaking Network of People who Use Drugs (RUNPUD), Harm Reduction International (HRI) and Health Without Barriers – the European Federation on Prison Health (HWB).
+The Consortium has reformed in 2022 with EPLN, the UnMode – Community Movement for Access to Justice, Harm Reduction International (HRI) and Health Without Barriers – the European Federation on Prison Health (HWB).

 Through collective learning, enhanced cooperation and exchange of experiences, members of the Consortium, i.e. (former) prisoners, communities of people who use drugs (PUD) and people living with HIV (PLHIV) with experience of incarceration, human rights defenders, harm reduction activists, health professionals practicing in prison from European countries intend to: